 The last thirty years of machine learning innovations are closely entangled with a massive computing idea: parallel distributed processing, which entails sections of a program running simultaneously on several processors to expedite computation.

-Eric Xing , a machine learning professor at Carnegie Mellon, founded Petuum three years ago and believes the areas requires more knowledge regarding parallelism in a bid to simplify parallelism AI.
+Eric Xing, a machine learning professor at Carnegie Mellon, founded Petuum three years ago and believes the areas require more knowledge regarding parallelism in a bid to simplify parallelism AI.

 The Pittsburg-based company recently fundraised a staggering $108 million in a financing round led by SoftBank, a Japanese conglomerate.